 Research & Evaluation

-"Are we delivering quality services?
+"Do we deliver quality services?
 Are our programs effective?
-Are we meeting the needs of our community?"

 • Needs assessment

 • Instrument development (surveys, focus groups, interviews)

 • Data analysis

 • Literature reviews

 • Technical assistance

 Training Evaluation: Maintaining high quality training programs.